MasterOz786/Invoice-Bnao/replit.md

 ## Overview

 This is a full-stack invoice generator application built with React, Express, and TypeScript.
-The application allows users to create, customize, and manage professional invoices with multiple templates, currency support, and real-time preview functionality.
+The application allows users to create, customize, and preview professional invoices with multiple templates, currency support, and real-time preview functionality.
+Currently operating in preview mode with database integration planned for future releases.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Authentication removed: Operating in preview mode without user authentication or session management.
+Save functionality: Disabled until database integration is implemented.

 ## System Architecture